 Is it Illegal to Employ an Immigrant that You Didn’t Know was Undocumented?

-Even if you did not know that your employee was in the United States illegally, you will still face criminal charges if you are found to have violated the ICRA.
-In fact, employers are required to complete a Form I-9 upon hiring a new employee.
+Even if you did not know that your employee was in the United States illegally, you may still face criminal charges if you are found to have violated the IRCA.
+Employers are required to complete a Form I-9 upon hiring a new employee.
 Form I-9 is used to verify the identity and employment authorization of individuals to be employed in the United States.
+Therefore, although you may not have known an employee was undocumented, you had a duty to find out if the employee was undocumented.

 Understanding Discrimination Laws